simonzabrocki/SimulationDashboard/README.md

 ## Project Structure

-The project structure is for the same as for 1.Main: gggi-simtool except the simulation tool.
+The project structure is for the same as for 1.Main: gggi-simtool except the simulation tool menu.

 # 3. index2021: 2021 index for latest data